1994 - The Russian Federation sends 35,000-40,000 troops to Chechnya to stop the rebellion.

 July 2006 - Shamil Basayev is killed, but the exact details remain unclear.

 November 2006 - Abu-Khavs, described as the commander of all foreign fighters in the North Caucasus, is killed by security forces.

-June 2008 - According to UNICEF, since 1994, 700 people have been killed by leftover landmines from the Chechnya-Russia Conflict.
+June 2008 - According to UNICEF, since 1994, 700 people have been killed by landmines left over from the Chechnya-Russia Conflict.

 April 2009 -

-Russia declares an end to its 10 year anti-terror "operation"
+Russia declares an end to its 10-year anti-terror operation

 in Chechnya with the rebel movement largely quashed.

 August 28, 2010 - Chechnya announces the deaths of 12 militants and two police officers in a gunfight that saw 30 militants attack the home village of Chechen President Ramzan Kadyrov.

 October 19, 2010 - Three heavily armed men attack the parliament building in Grozny.
 Two police officers and a parliamentary aide are killed, with 17 people injured in the attack.